Finding yourself not enjoying motherhood? Discover 7 reasons you feel down about parenthood, and how to turn things around.

 As parents, we’ve taken multitasking to a whole new level.
 We’re trying to read the next step of a recipe while stopping two kids from fighting over a toy, while the other one is telling you about his day.
 (Please tell me it’s not just me!)

-And if you’re like me, you feel guilty—even lazy—if you’re not constantly doing or thinking or planning.
+And if you’re like me, you feel guilty—even lazy—if you’re not doing or thinking or planning.
 But this comes at a high price.

 First, not being present means you’re missing out on the joy unfurling in front of you.
 It’s hard to enjoy your child when you’re stressed about skipping an important step in the recipe.
-And second, you’re more likely to blame your kids for interrupting what it is you were doing or thinking.
+And second, you’re more likely to blame the kids for interrupting what it is you were doing or thinking.

 What to do?
 Plan your time so you’re not doing so much at the same time.
 This starts by not doing many of the things you’ve been doing, so you have fewer obligations vying for your attention.

 Then, be more aware of how you feel and behave when you’re with your kids.
-Focus on the task in front of you, reassuring yourself that it’s not the end of the world if other things don’t get done just now.
+Focus on the task in front of you, reassuring yourself that it’s not the end of the world if other things don’t get done right now.

 4. You’re in victim mentality